rohanshrma25/SalesTeam_PowerBI_Dashboard/README.md

 1. Total Transactions, Quantity, and Revenue:
-Quickly view the overall performance metrics.
+Quickly view the KPI's.
 Understand the scale of transactions, quantity sold, and total revenue.

 2. Total Revenue by Manager:
 Pie chart showing revenue distribution between managers.
 Helps to identify top-performing managers.